MyChart Patient Portal

-Good Samaritan is proud to offer two patient portals for easy access to
+Good Samaritan is proud to offer the MyChart patient portal for easy access

-anywhere.
-These patient-focused portals make managing your health easy
+portals make managing your health easy and convenient!

 You can use either portal 24/7 from any computer or phone with an internet